Avoiding Plagiarism: Links

 Academic Phrasebank: Referring to Sources

 - The University of Manchester's Academic Phrasebank is a useful resource for academic writing.
-This section lists suggests different ways of referring to sources and will help you remember to use your sources
+This section list suggests different ways of referring to sources and will help you remember to use your sources

 Plagiarism - How to Avoid It